To start with, Water Pump Failure can be extremely hard to diagnose.

 Coolant Leaks, Under The Water Pump Mounting

-The water pump is comprised of, multiple gaskets and seals that keep coolant contained.
-As a result, ensuring that a consistent flow of coolant is, delivered from the radiator to the engine.
+The water pump uses multiple gaskets, and seals that keep coolant contained.
+As a result, ensuring that a consistent flow of coolant, is delivered from the radiator to the engine.
 Eventually, these gaskets and seals will wear out, dry up, crack or break entirely.
-Finally, Coolant leaking under the part of the vehicle that houses the water pump; could indicate a bad water pump.
+Finally, Coolant leaking under the part of the vehicle that houses the water pump, could indicate a water pump failure.

-If coolant drips are found, an under-hood inspection must be performed.
+If coolant drips are found, an inspection must be performed.
 Once cool, check around the engine for signs of coolant leaks.
 Note: that if the leak is minor, the drips will have dried, leaving a distinctive trail.
-Above all, if you think there is a leak, inspect the coolant reservoir.
+Above all, if you think there is a leak, inspect the coolant recovery tank.

 Pump Pulley Is Loose And Making Whining Sounds

-If you notice that there is a loud whining sound; coming from the front of your engine that increases in volume as you accelerate; it could be a water pump bearing or belt.
-This is typically caused by a; loose belt that creates a harmonic buzzing or whining sound as it circulates.
+If you notice that there is a loud whining sound, coming from the front of your engine.
+And, it increases in volume as you accelerate, it could be a water pump bearing or belt.
+This is typically caused by, a loose belt that creates a harmonic buzzing or whining sound as it circulates.

-The loose belt is commonly caused by a; pulley that has become loose or; that the bearings that operate the water pump assembly are wearing out.
-Once the bearings fail inside the water pump; it means the unit cannot be repaired and will need to be replaced entirely.
+The loose belt is commonly caused by, a pulley that has become loose.
+Or, that the bearings that operate the water pump assembly, are wearing out.
+Once the bearings fail inside the water pump, it means the unit cannot be repaired.
+And, will need replacing.

 Engine Is Overheating

-When the water pump fails completely; it will not be able to circulate coolant through the engine block.
-This results in an overheating situation; and if not repaired or replaced quickly; can cause additional engine damage like; a cracked cylinder heads, leaking head gaskets, or burnt pistons.
-If you notice that the engine temperature gauge is running hot on a frequent basis; it’s more likely than not, a problem with the water pump.
+When the water pump fails completely, it will not be able to circulate coolant through the engine block.
+This results in an overheating situation.
+And, if not repaired or replaced quickly, can cause additional engine damage.
+Including, a cracked cylinder heads, blown head gasket, or burnt pistons.
+If you notice the engine temperature is running hot on a frequent basis, it’s most likely a water pump failure.

 Steam Coming From Under Your Hood

-Finally, if you notice steam; is coming from the front of your engine as you drive or come to a stop; it is an instant sign of an overheated engine.
-As discussed above, an engine will maintain a consistent temperature; when the water pump works correctly and circulates water to a functioning radiator.
+Finally, if you notice steam, is coming from the front of your engine.
+Then, it is an instant sign of an overheated engine.
+As discussed above, an engine will maintain a consistent temperature, when the water pump works correctly.
+And, circulates water to a functioning radiator.

-- Replace old coolant at the recommended car manufacturer service interval.
-Because, old worn out coolant allows rust to build up; causing your water pump and other cooling system parts to fail.
+• Replace old coolant at the recommended car manufacturer service interval.
+Because, old worn out coolant allows rust to build up, causing a water pump failure.

-- When replacing a belt that runs the water pump; install the belt with the appropriate tension and replace belts at the recommended car manufacturer schedule (including belt tensioner); and verify the belt aligns with all the pulleys it runs.
-A loose, misaligned, or over tensed belt will prevent proper operation of the water pump; and other accessories and can damage the pump shaft, bearing and seal.
+• When replacing a belt that runs the water pump, install the belt with the appropriate tension.
+And, replace belts at the recommended car manufacturer schedule.
+Also, verify the belt aligns with all the pulleys it runs.
+A loose, misaligned, or over tensed belt will prevent proper operation of the water pump and other accessories.
+And, can damage the pump shaft, bearing and seal.

 Conclusion

-Finally, paying close attention to your vehicle and seeing the signs of water pump failure; can prevent serious inconvenience or permanent damage.
+Finally, pay close attention to your vehicle and look for the signs of water pump failure.
+Because this can prevent serious or permanent damage.